commercialhaskell/stack/doc/build_command.md

 ### The `stack build --only-dependencies` flag

-Set the flag to skip building the targets.
+Pass the flag to skip building the targets.
 The flag `--dependencies-only` has the same effect.

 ### The `stack build --[no-]reconfigure` flag